 Others agree.
 In 2012, three members were inducted into the Blues Hall of Fame for their work with legendary harmonica player Charlie Sayles.
 They have opened for artists included Johnny Winter, George Clinton and Funkadelic, Tower of Power, Sister Sparrow, Junior Marvin & The Wailers, Lil Ed and the Blues Imperials, The Family Stone, Roomful of Blues, The Nighthawks, Mud Morganfield, WuTang Clan, Tab Benoit, Indigenous, Samantha Fish and more.
 Members have also performed and recorded with John Mayer, Warren Haynes, Susan Tedeschi, Derek Trucks, Danny Gatton, Brian Eno, Jason Ricci and more.

-Locally in Washington, DC, the band and album have received multiple Wammie nominations for Best Blues/Trad.
-R&B band, Best Blues/Trad.
-R&B album, and Best Blues/Trad.
-R&B Vocalist, and have been named in the Top 4 Fan Favorites in Washington, DC the last two years in a row.
+Locally in Washington, DC, the band and album have received Wammie awards for Best Blues Band and Best Blues Album and have been named in the Top 4 Fan Favorites in Washington, DC the last two years in a row.
 See for yourself why this band is making waves in the international blues scene thrilling audiences at festivals with a fresh take on the classic American roots style.

 "The sound: Modern blues that grabs hold of your soul and rocks it."

 Sky Magazine (Delta Airlines)

 "Saucy singer and her band serve up a soulful mix."